- Home

 What Should I Do If My Employer Never Reported My Injury?

-If your employer fails to report the injury, that does not automatically end your case.
-It is still important to document when and how the injury happened, get medical attention, and speak with a lawyer quickly so the delay does not create more problems.
+Document when and how the injury happened, get medical attention, and speak with a lawyer before the delay creates more problems.

 What Happens If I Was Hurt Repeatedly Over Time at Work?